 The book Xunzi 荀子 (ch.
 Wangzhi 王制) sees the zhao-mu system as the most basic distinctions if the borders of social classes are not yet fixed (fen wei ding ye, ze you zhao-mu ye 分未定也，則有昭繆[=穆]也).
 The zhao-mu ranking was apparently not perceived as a comprehensive system, but rather as a fundamental mode of ranking the status of individuals.

-To date none of the ancestral temples of the Zhou dynasty have be found, neither any tomb of a Zhou king.
-Yet it possible to demonstrate the application of the zhao-mu system in burials of several of the regional rulers.
+To date none of the ancestral temples of the Zhou dynasty have been found, neither any tomb of a Zhou king.
+Yet it is possible to demonstrate the application of the zhao-mu system in burials of several of the regional rulers.

 The ritual Classic Zhouli 周禮 (part Chunguan 春官) explains that the grave maker (zhongren 冢人) divinated about an ideal place for the "public" tombs (gongmu 公墓), and drew a chart, with the former king (xianwang 先王) in the middle and his zhao and mu descendants to the left and right (zhao-mu wei zuoyou 昭穆为左右).
 The regional rulers should be buried in front of the two zhao-mu wings (zhuhou ju zuoyou yi qian 諸侯居左右以前), and the ministers and grand masters behind them (qing dafu ju hou 卿大夫居後), each with his kinsmen (ge yi qi zu 各以其族).
 The Han-period commentator Zheng Xuan 鄭玄 (127-200) added the information that zhao was to the left, mu to the right, and the interspace extending in east-west direction (?).

-This custom pertained not just to the burials of the elite, but also to that of commoners, as Jia Gongyan's commentary on the Zhouli chapter "Grand Master of Cemeteries" (mu dafu 墓大夫) holds.
+This custom pertained not just to the burials of the elite, but also to that of commoners, as Jia Gongyan's 賈公彥 (mid-7th cent.) commentary on the Zhouli chapter "Grand Master of Cemeteries" (mu dafu 墓大夫) holds.

 The correct order of the zhao-mu system was also respected during banquets and sacrificial rites, for instance, for the ceremony of circulating the wine beaker (lü chou 旅酬).
 The chief sacrificer (zhuji zhe 主祭者) handed the cup over (ci jue 賜爵) to the assistants (zhuji zhe 助祭者), and the latter to the correct group of participants, as the Liji chapter Dazhuan 大傳 explains.